 What is Radiation Dermatitis?

-As mentioned, RD symptoms and their progression (stages) are quite predictable.
+As mentioned, symptoms and their progression (stages) are quite predictable.
 What is not predictable is who will exhibit symptoms of RD and who will not.
-Health care providers (HCPs) recognize that physiological differences in people make it difficult to predict or pinpoint those who are susceptible to RD symptoms.
+Health care providers (HCPs) recognize that physiological differences in people make it difficult to predict or pinpoint those who are susceptible to radiation dermatitis symptoms.
 Your HCP will typically suggest that you keep the radiated area clean with warm water and fragrance-free soap.
-Your provider may also suggest prophylactic (preventative) use of products to reduce or delay the effects of RD.
+Your provider may also suggest prophylactic (preventative) use of products to reduce or delay the effects of radiation dermatitis.
 Consult with your health care provider to see if applying KeraStat® Cream after your first radiation dose is right for you and your radiation therapy journey.

 - Zeman E. The biological basis of radiation oncology.
 In: Gunderson LL, Tepper JE, Bogart JA, editors.
 Clinical radiation oncology.
 4th ed.
 Philadelphia,